mmerali96/mmerali-hydra-graduation-kata/NOTES.md

   - ✅ Create internal gameboard that holds a map of where the bombs are
   - 🚧 Initialize the internal map of bombs randomly when gameStart is called

-# Pomodoro 5: 1/2/2024 1115PM - 1145PM
+# Pomodoro 5: 1/2/2024 1115PM - 1140PM

 - 🚧 US2
   - ✅ Create test for seed bombs which will add 3 bombs to the internal map
   - ✅ Initialize the internal map of bombs randomly when gameStart is called
+  - 🚧 Create a test for generating random starting location
-  - 🚧 function startGame will chose a random position to start
+  - 🚧 Create a function for generating random starting location

+# Pomodoro 5: 1/2/2024 1145PM - 1210PM

+- 🚧 US2
+  - ✅ Create a test for generating random starting location
+  - ✅ Create a function for generating random starting location
+  - ⚠ Call getStartingLocation in game driver

 ## Legend